350Seattle-Transportation-Team/gtfs-realtime/README.md

 #Activate the new environment
 source activate realtime-buses
 #Use pip to nstall modules needed for geopandas
-pip install geopandas numpy pandas shapely fiona six pyproj tables matplotlib tqdm
+pip install geopandas numpy pandas shapely fiona six pyproj tables matplotlib tqdm geopy
 #Install the kernel for the new environment (for the current user) so Jupyter will detect it
 ipython kernel install --user --name realtime-buses --display-name "Python 3.6 (realtime-buses)"
 #Or... not sure what the difference is: